Education in Afghanistan: Education for female students

 After the Second World War modernization reforms were seen as necessary by the government, which resulted in the resurrection of a state women's movement.
 In 1946 the government-supported Women's Welfare Association (WWA) was founded with Queen Humaira Begum as patron, giving school classes for girls and vocational classes to women, and from 1950 women students were accepted at the Kabul University.

 Students of every gender and ethnic background were enrolled in public schools.
 By 1978, women made up 40 percent of the doctors and 60 percent of the teachers at Kabul University; 440,000 female students were enrolled in educational institutions and 80,000 more in literacy programs.
 Despite improvements, a large percentage of the population remained illiterate.
 Not only was the constitution of the government styled after that of the Soviet Union, but also changes in academia started to resemble the Soviet approach to education.
 However, during the Taliban's first period of rule (1996–2001), girls could not receive formal education.

-In 2015 at Kabul University the first master's degree course in gender and women’s studies in Afghanistan began.
+In 2015 at Kabul University the first master's degree course in gender and women's studies in Afghanistan began.

 When the Taliban returned to power there were concerns that access to education, especially for the female population, would be heavily set back.
 Though the Taliban claimed that it respected their rights.
 An issue later began that resulted in temporary suspension of females attending schools.
 This move would later be criticized by some Pakistani clerics.
 As of August 2022, teenage girls and female teachers are still prevented from returning to secondary schools.
 They are also developing a new curriculum for all students.
-On the 20 December 2022, women were banned from University education, the next day from education in elementary school.
+On the 20 December 2022, women were banned from University education.

 A lack of women teachers was another issue that concerned some parents, especially in more conservative areas.
 Some parents were not allowing their daughters to be taught by men.
 But this often meant that girls were not allowed to attend school, as the international aid agency Oxfam reported in 2007 that about one quarter of Afghan teachers were women.

 On 20 December 2022, the Taliban banned women from attending universities in Afghanistan, sparking protests and international condemnation.
 This decision followed the exclusion of girls from secondary schools since the Taliban came to power the previous year.
 The United Nations and several countries condemned the move.
+In 2023, the Taliban arrested female education campaigner Matiullah Wesa after he traveled to remote parts of the country to improve access to education for all children.
+The Taliban previously arrested another outspoken critic of the ban on women's education Ismail Mashal in February, but he was released from custody on March 5.

 Despite the ban, six provinces, Balkh, Kunduz, Jowzjan, Sar-I-Pul, Faryab, and the Day Kundi provinces still allow girl's schools from grade 6 and up.

+In December 2023, investigations were being held by the United Nations on the claim that Afghan girls of all ages were allowed to study at religious schools.